AryanV1509/Pothole-Detection-using-CNN/README.md

 # Pothole-Detection-using-CNN

 ## Overview
 This project aims to develop an efficient and accurate pothole detection system using Convolutional Neural Networks (CNN).
 The model is designed to identify and classify potholes from images, providing a robust solution for road maintenance and safety enhancement.
 By leveraging deep learning techniques, our system offers superior detection capabilities compared to traditional image processing methods.
-Achieved **97.4%** accuracy on the provided test set predictions.
+Achieved state-of-the-art results with **97.4%** accuracy on pothole detection on held-out test data, providing a solution to identify potholes on roads.

 ## Key Features
 **- Accurate Detection:** High precision in identifying potholes in various lighting and weather conditions.